How to Show Dependencies in an Excel Gantt Chart (2 Easy Methods)

 Read More: How to Add Milestones to Gantt Chart in Excel

-Method 2: Show Dependencies When Predecessor Is Not Complete
+Method 2: Showing Dependencies When Predecessor Is Not Complete

-Now, I will discuss another case.
-You will see that the proposed date to start Task D is the 6th of May.
+The proposed date to start Task D is the 6th of May.
 However, Task C will finish on the 10th of May.
 As Task D will initiate only after the completion of Task C, we cannot start Task D on the 6th of May.
 We have to delay.
-Because the predecessor of Task D is Task C which will complete on the 10th of May.
+The predecessor of Task D is Task C, which will be completed on the 10th of May.

 Let’s show this dependency on the Gantt Chart.